-The National Ordinance for the Foundations of Nature Protection and Management establishes laws for environmental management and the protection of fauna and flora species within the Sint Maarten island.
+The National Ordinance for the Foundations of Nature Protection and Management5 establishes laws for environmental management and the protection of fauna and flora species within the Sint Maarten island.
 The Ordinance provides the following key actions for environmental management:

-- I. Ramsar Convention, CITES Convention, Bonn Convention, SPAW Protocol, Biodiversity Convention, and Sea Turtle Convention are considered and to be followed with. - II.
-Nature plan is updated every five years. - III.
-Monitoring and investigation in compliance with the Ordinance is performed. - IV.
-Administrative enforcement and penalty fee are imposed on non-compliance.
+Ramsar Convention, CITES Convention, Bonn Convention, SPAW Protocol, Biodiversity Convention, and Sea Turtle Convention are considered and to be followed with.

+Nature plan is updated every five years.

+Monitoring and investigation in compliance with the Ordinance is performed.